 Book your next health session now!

-Mindfulness is a mental state where we are consciously aware of the present moment, while being conscious of our thoughts, feelings and wider environment.
-The practice of mindfulness derives from meditation, which in turn has roots in the ancient Buddhist discipline of reflective contemplation.
-It is essentially about cultivating an awareness of the world around you, without excluding anything.
-Mindfulness emphasises sensual experience over analytical thinking.
+Mindfulness is the mental state where the person is consciously aware of the present moment, while also being conscious of their thoughts, feelings and wider environment.
+The practice of mindfulness is derived from meditation and is important in cultivating an awareness of the world around us, without anything being excluded.
+Mindfulness puts a great emphasis on sensual experience over analytical thinking.

 If you’ve ever felt that yoga and meditation are doing more than just relax you, you’re right!